amin-asdzdh/Facial_Keypoint_Detection/README.md

 ____________________________________________________________________

-This is the first project from Udacity's computer vision nanodegree
+This is a project from Udacity's computer vision nanodegree

 LICENSE: This project is licensed under the terms of the MIT license.